 “My dad was fine, my mother was reluctant, but she didn’t stop me,” Sister Jane said.
 “I was very mature for my age, based on my responsibilities in the family.”
 It was common in religious life in those days for the sisters to finish raising the young women who joined their community, Sister Jane said.

-Sister Jane is celebrating her 60th year as an Ursuline Sister this year.
-The Ursuline Sisters of Paola merged with the Ursulines of Mount Saint Joseph in 2008, but Sister Jane continues to minister in her native Kansas, at the office of Catholic Charities of Kansas City.
+Sister Jane is in her 67th year as an Ursuline Sister in 2022.
+The Ursuline Sisters of Paola merged with the Ursulines of Mount Saint Joseph in 2008, but Sister Jane continues to minister in her native Kansas, volunteering at a thrift store run by Catholic Charities of Kansas City.

 She was born Teresa Elizabeth Falke and grew up on a farm in Westphalia, Kan., a tiny community 100 miles from Kansas City.
 Her two sisters and five brothers are all still living, with her youngest sibling 15 years younger.
 “We always had chores to do, we milked the cows and gathered eggs,” Sister Jane said.